 HONOLULU – The Queen’s Health System (QHS) has announced the following appointments.

-Ashley Shearer, LCSW, has been promoted to Director of Care Coordination, Utilization Management (UM), and Clinical Documentation Integrity (CDI) at The Queen’s Medical Center (QMC).
+Jennifer Moran, MS, APRN, has been promoted to Director of Neuroscience Services at The Queen’s Medical Center (QMC).